All CLEP Humanities Resources

 Utilizing large canvases featuring only one or two bold colors in large blocks, Mark Rothko deconstructed the principles of Abstract Expressionism to their simplest form.
 Beginning in 1949, Rothko's "multiforms" became his chief artistic format, and made him a world-famous artist.

-Example Question #330 : Renaissance To Contemporary 2 D Art
+Example Question #1 : Analyzing The Form Of Twentieth Century 2 D Visual Art

 The Mexican artist Diego Rivera was most well known for working in what medium?